 - A new SSD (SATA or NVMe)

-- External SSD enclosure or USB-to-SATA adapter
+- External SSD enclosure or USB-to-SATA adapter for cloning

 - Precision screwdriver set